Thomas Austin (pastoralist)

-Thomas Austin (1815 – 15 December 1871) was an English settler in Australia who is generally noted for the introduction of rabbits into Australia in 1859, even though rabbits had been brought previously to Australia by the First Fleet in 1788.
+Thomas Austin (1815 – 15 December 1871) was an English settler in Australia who is generally noted for the introduction of rabbits into Australia in 1859.
+While there were earlier transports of domestic Rabbits to Australia as early as the First Fleet, contemporary DNA testing demonstrated that Australia's modern rabbit populations are overwhelmingly descended from the wild-caught Rabbits released onto Austin's property in Victoria.

 Personal life

 Thomas Austin was born at Baltonsborough, Somerset, England, the youngest son of John Austin and Nancy, née Lucas.
 In 1831 he arrived with other members of his family in Hobart Town, Van Diemen's Land (now Tasmania).

 Along with his uncle and cousin, Austin established the first ferry crossing the Derwent River in the township which is now Austin's Ferry.
 After farming near Ouse, Thomas and his brother James crossed Bass Strait in 1837 and settled as pioneer pastoralists in the Western District of the Port Phillip District (now called Victoria).